Who was Winifred? Some Street names explained

 Winifred, Countess of Dundonald, died in 1924, leaving the castle in her will not to her husband but to King George V, and the then Prince of Wales (who later became King Edward VIII).
 However, the gift was refused and the castle passed to the Venerable Order of Saint John.
 In 1928, the widower Earl of Dundonald re-purchased the castle for £78,000, selling the contents to meet the cost.
 He died in 1935 and the castle passed to his son, the 13th Earl.
 During World War II, the was requisitioned by the Government and housed 200 Jewish refugees, and in 1946 it was sold, passing over the years to a series of private owners.
 It was open to the public, with attractions such as bars and restaurants, from 1948 until 1985.
 In 1989 it was bought by an American businessman, who allowed it to fall into a derelict state, in which it stands in 2012, despite attempts at rescue, and a restoration campaign led by Mark Baker, who was a teenager when the campaign began in the 1990s.

-Update, 2015: Another owner with a plan for a hotel has come and gone, and the castle is now owned by property consultancy EPM UK, who again have aspirations for a 'luxury 77 bedroom hotel with spa and banqueting facilities' With support from the new owners, work is now under way by the Gwrych Castle Trust volunteers to create a visitor centre at the Castle as a first part of its restoration,
+By 2015, Another owner with a plan for a hotel had come and gone, and the castle was then owned by property consultancy EPM UK, who again had aspirations for a 'luxury 77 bedroom hotel with spa and banqueting facilities' and even gained planning permission.
+Predictably this also failed, although with support from the owners, work was carried out by Gwrych Castle Preservation Trust volunteers to create a visitor centre at the Castle as a first part of its restoration.